NCAR/CAM-chem/docs_sphinx/contribute.rst

 How to contribute to the python collection
 =============================================

+Where possible please use the sample example data files available from the side bar.
 Add this to the top of your code, filling in the appropriate areas:

 .. code-block:: ipython3